Skip to main content

 The aggregator’s coverage determines whether your bank is supported.
 If you cannot find your institution in the search step, your bank is not currently supported by the aggregator and you should use the manual upload path instead.
 For details on the three connection paths and how DualEntry handles aggregator-side outages, see Banking Connections: Paths, Sync, and Security.

-Manual upload connections don’t refresh automatically.
-You upload a new file each time you want to bring in recent activity - at minimum, monthly by the 5th business day of the following month if you want reconciliation to stay current.
-Once uploaded, transactions land on the same financial account record as aggregator-sourced transactions, so reconciliation, rules, and bank match behave identically downstream regardless of how the data arrived.
+Manual uploads do not refresh automatically.
+Upload a new file each time you want to bring in recent activity, at minimum monthly by the 5th business day of the following month if you want reconciliation to stay current.
+Once uploaded, statement lines appear in Bank Match for the selected bank account, so reconciliation, rules, and bank match use the same downstream workflow regardless of how the data arrived.

 GL mapping and feed frequency